-Urinary tract infections describe a health problem that results from a bacterial infection along the urinary tract.
-The urinary tract consists of two kidneys that remove liquid waste from the blood in the form of urine.
-Two narrow tubes called ureters carry urine from the kidneys to the bladder.
-The urine is stored in the bladder (a triangle-shaped, hollow organ).
+Urinary tract infections are caused by bacteria along the urinary tract.
+The urinary tract is made up of 2 kidneys that remove liquid waste from the blood in the form of urine.
+Narrow tubes called ureters carry urine from the kidneys to the bladder.
+The urine is stored in the bladder.
 When the bladder is emptied, the urine travels through a tube called the urethra and passes outside the body.

-UTIs are uncommon in children younger than age 3 to 5, but unlikely in boys at any age, unless an obstruction is present.
+UTIs are uncommon in children younger than age 5, and unlikely in boys at any age, unless an obstruction is present.
 They are much more common in girls as a result of a shorter urinary tract.
 Uncircumcised males are more likely to develop UTIs than circumcised males.
 Children with a complete or partial blockage in the urinary tract are more likely to develop UTIs.

 Normal urine is sterile and contains fluids, salts, and waste products.
 It is free of bacteria, viruses, and fungi.
 An infection occurs when microorganisms, usually bacteria from the digestive tract, cling to the opening of the urethra, travel up into the bladder and/or kidney, and begin to multiply.